DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * Parameters and styles
 * Approach 3:  apply `plot` method to dataframe

-**UNDER CONSTRUCTION FROM ABOUT HERE**
+**WORK IN PROGRESS FROM HERE ON**

+Examples
+* Indicators of US economic conditions
+* Emerging market indicators
+* Healthcare spending
+* ??

 Following up:  ??

-Graphics basics

-Following up:  ??

-Apps
-* Economic indicators
-* Emerging market indicators
-* Yield curve
-* IMDb
-* Stern teaching

-SESSION 2

-..

-Links
-Data Bootcamp:

 A product of the #nyuecon Python factory